moira-alert/web2.0/README.md

 yarn lint
 ```

-[ESLint](https://eslint.org) check. _Recommended to run before commit_.
+[ESLint](https://eslint.org) check. _Will run before every commit via [husky](https://typicode.github.io/husky/#/)_.

 ```bash
 yarn tsc --noEmit
  ```

-Starts [TypeScript](https://www.typescriptlang.org) compiler for checking types.
+Runs the [TypeScript](https://www.typescriptlang.org) compiler for type-safety checking.  _Will run before every commit via [husky](https://typicode.github.io/husky/#/)_.

 ## Contributing

-First of all thank you for your help!
+First of all, thank you for your help!

-For contributors we have two major rules:
+For contributors, we have two major rules:

-- Put issues [in main repo](https://github.com/moira-alert/moira/issues), please.
-Even if you think, that your issue only about web interface.
-In many cases that's no so.
+- Please, create your issues [in the main repo](https://github.com/moira-alert/moira/issues).
+Even if you think that your issue concerns only the web interface, often it doesn't.
-- If you want to send PR, checkout you feature branch from `master` and name it by template `feature/%feautre_name%`.
-When you send PR alson choice `master` as base.
+- If you want to send a PR, checkout a branch for you feature from `master` and name it like so `feature/%feautre_name%`.
+Also, when sending a PR choose `master` as the base branch.